-She saved through work, mostly in savings type accounts in that day. “[There were] no computers or online auto drafts.
+Therefore, she saved through work, mostly in savings type accounts in that day. “[There were] no computers or online auto drafts, for instance.
 I had a budget and kept track of what I was spending so I didn’t bounce a check.
 I don’t remember saving beyond that, mostly because I tried to help my sister, who was still in college and I was a young woman who liked clothes,” she shared.

 Motherhood and the quest for a new career